-If a student is deemed to have a problem related to inappropriate behavior/professionalism, including academic Integrity as specified in the AUM Student Handbook, use of cell phones or HIPAA violation, the student may be suspended or disenrolled from the program.
+If a student is deemed to have a problem related to inappropriate behavior/professionalism, including academic integrity as specified in the AUM Student Handbook, use of cell phones or HIPAA violation, the student may be suspended or disenrolled from the program.
 Communication of inappropriate student behavior will result in the following actions:

-- 1. An incident of inappropriate action by the student is to be submitted in writing to the Dean. - 2.
+- 1. An incident of inappropriate action by the student is to be submitted in writing to the Department Head for Undergraduate Affairs. - 2.
 The student will be notified of the allegation. - 3.
-The Dean will appoint an ad hoc committee within five working days\ of the submitted documentation.
+The Department Head for Undergraduate Affairs will appoint an ad hoc committee within five working days of the submitted documentation.
 The committee will be composed of an appointed faculty chairperson, the student's academic advisor, and one other faculty member, and any appropriate university representative. - 4.
-The chairperson will next solicit the student's response within the next three working days\. - 5.
-The committee process will review all documentation, conduct interviews as appropriate and make recommendations to the Dean of the College of Nursing and Health Sciences (CONHS). - 6.
-The Dean of the CONHS will consider the committee's recommendation, and then make the final decision to retain, suspend, or disenroll the student.
+The chairperson will next solicit the student's response within the next three working days. - 5.
+The committee process will review all documentation, conduct interviews as appropriate and make recommendations to the Department Head for Undergraduate Affairs and the Dean of the College of Nursing and Health Sciences (CONHS). - 6.
+The Department Head for Undergraduate Affairs and the Dean of the CONHS will consider the committee's recommendation, and then make the final decision to retain, suspend, or disenroll the student.
 A written notification of the decision will be communicated to the student and all appropriate individuals.